merative/spm-kubernetes/docs/01-PREREQ/spm-build.md

 ## Package a release.zip file

-To package the build into a `release.zip` file, run the following shell script:
+To package the build into a `release.zip` file, run the following command:

 ```shell
 ./build.sh release -Dcreate.zip=true